 What are they missing?

 Some think that Iran's nuclear enrichment program is the missing key because of Israel's threat to strike Iran over it and Iran's promises to retaliate strongly in response.
 It is possible that a wider Middle East war including Syria could be triggered by this conflict.
 Yet, as covered earlier, preemptive strikes by Israel are nothing new.
-They have yet to lead to wider war, let alone a military response.
+They have yet to lead to a wider war, let alone a military response.

 Here's the thing: Between 1948 and 1973, Israel fought four wars with her allied Arab neighbors.
 That's an average of one war every eight years.
 However, it has now been four decades since that last major war, the Yom Kippur War in 1973.
 There must be a reason for this record span of time without more major conflicts.
 It is obvious from the news that the Arabs did not change; they are still hostile and object to the existence of Israel in their midst.
-Yet they have stopped trying to launch massive attacks on Israel together as three times before.
+Yet they have stopped trying to launch massive attacks on Israel together like three times before.

 I think the answer is obvious if you think about it.
 Israel's growing nuclear arsenal and increasing capability to deliver it is why.

 As reported in Der Spiegel, intelligence sources confirm that in that last war (The Yom Kippur War), Israel had nuclear weapons loaded on the fighters planes ready to go if things continued to worsen for her.
 The Arabs know Israel has these weapons and is willing to use them if necessary just as they are willing to do unpopular preemptive strikes when necessary.
 This nuclear deterrent would explain the relative quiet since 1973.
 It has changed the balance of power.
 Israel's enemies risk inviting asymmetrical force if they try to overrun and take over Israel as they did when the State of Israel formed in 1948.
-For this reason, I believe the Arabs have not joined in war against Israel again.
+For this reason, I believe the Arabs have not joined in battle against Israel again.

 The Missing War Alliance/Confederacy of Psalm 83